Guy69/WinPhoneNav/README.md

 # WinPhoneNav
-application for Windows Phone for sailing navigation
+Using Windows Phone in sailing navigation context